zuri-lang/zurilang.org/src/standard/markdown.md

 #### Markdown(preset_name, options)

-Creates parser instanse with given config.
+Creates parser instance with given config.
 Can be called without `new`.
 ##### preset_name:
 Markdown provides named presets as a convenience to quickly enable/disable active syntax rules and options for common use cases.